arcxp-ce-support/Fusion-Training-User-Stories/README.md

 - `/components/features/global/alert-bar/default.jsx`

 ## What's next?
 Your next task is to update your feature to dynamically pipe content by exposing a content config to the PageBuilder user.
-Switch to branch `fusion-08` to see the completed code for the next step.
+Switch to branch `fusion-08` to see the completed code for this branch's user story.

 If you are continuing this training from the last user story, then keep working on your current branch USERNAME-fusion-training.

 If you are starting this training from the eighth user story (task Fusion-08), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-07 instead.

-## New Task: User Story 08
+## Task: User Story 07
 As a user, I would like to fetch content from an API into my feature pack.

 ## Guide